hungovercoders-blog/datagriff/dataGriff/_posts/2022-09-17-team-ork-hdd/2022-09-17-team-ork-hdd.md

 - If we create a facebook group to encourage hungovercoders to socialise we will get three people to the pub in October!
 - If we create a dedicated hungovercoders calendar app we will get two people going to the pub every week in November!

-Some examples for the litter team might be:
+Some examples for the environment team might be:

 - If we create a local neighbourhood whatsapp group to encourage hungovercoders and the community to pickup litter - we will pickup 5 bags each week in October!
 - If we create a rate my litter app we will observe a reduction in litter presence between September 2022 and November 2022.